barchart/cmdty-pricing-network/docs/content/how_to.md

 * Get Started - Go to our [website](https://www.barchart.com/cmdty/trading/cmdtyview), click on the "Get Started" button to connect with our team and get access to cmdtyView
 * Creating Workspace - Explore how to [create a fully-customizable Workspace](https://www.barchart.com/cmdty/video/cmdtyview-creating-workspace) within cmdtyView.
-* Collaborate with your Team - Explore how to easily [share a Workspace](https://www.barchart.com/cmdty/video/cmdtyview-sharing-workspace) within cmdtyView to present you workspace and analysis to you team.
+* Collaborate with your Team - Explore how to easily [share a Workspace](https://www.barchart.com/cmdty/video/cmdtyview-sharing-workspace) within cmdtyView to present your workspace and analysis to you team.

 ## Get data delivered in Excel